 Do you need a smooth ride over bumps, gravel or cobblestone craziness?
 Or will most of your strolling be on smooth surfaces?
 Keep in mind that bigger shocks will add to the weight, bulk, and cost of your stroller.

-There are 5 main types that you’ll come across: Air filled tube tires are similar to bike tires and have a smooth ride.
+There are 5 main types that you’ll come across: Air-filled tube tires are similar to bike tires and have a smooth ride.
 Pneumatic tires are reinforced rubber tires filled with compressed air (usually used in jogging strollers because they are more robust than standard air-filled tires).
-Air wheels with sealed ball bearings are larger than standard air-filled tires and give a super-smooth ride – you often find them on all terrain strollers.
+Air wheels with sealed ball bearings are larger than standard air-filled tires and give a super-smooth ride – you often find them on all-terrain strollers.
 Foam-filled tires remove the possibility of a flat, but they do weigh more and aren’t as smooth riding.
-Rubber-coated plastic tires are lightweight and easy to maintain but the are best used on smooth surfaces.
+Rubber-coated plastic tires are lightweight and easy to maintain but they are best used on smooth surfaces.

 How Much Should I Spend On A Stroller?